uriyacovy/ESPHome_nuki_lock/README.md

   ssid: "SSID"
   password: "PASSWORD"

-# In case you want to use the HA API
+# In case you want to use the Home Assistant services
-# If custom_services is not true, it will fail to compile.
+# you need to enable custom_services
 api:
   custom_services: true

+external_components:
+  - source: github://uriyacovy/ESPHome_nuki_lock

 lock:
   # Required